reviandtobi/saphire-beta-teaser/README.md

 : Uses definitions API, is limited, highly by typos.

 Local weather
-: Uses local are by collecting users geolocation.
+: Uses local area by collecting users geolocation.

 ## Conclusion
 > The Voice Assistant is a versatile tool that enhances user interaction with digital devices through natural language processing and speech synthesis.
 By providing hands-free operation and a wide range of functionalities, it simplifies everyday tasks and improves accessibility for users of all abilities.